Kindergarten Curriculum

 • Writing: Writing daily postcards; learning the structure of writing a letter using capitalization, spacing, and punctuation

-• Art: Creating a storefront; designing advertisements for the kindergarten school store
+• Art: Creating a storefront; designing advertisements for the Kindergarten School Store

 • Rhetoric Skills: Researching and giving an oral presentation detailing the occupation they would like to have when they grow up; using props and costumes; answering questions